Apple drags stocks lower; high-dividend companies also dip

 Asian stock indexes skyrocketed.
 The Hang Seng index in Hong Kong soared 4.2 percent and Japan’s Nikkei 225 index surged 2.6 percent while South Korea’s Kospi climbed 3.5 percent.

 ENERGY: Oil prices continued to slip.
-Benchmark U.S. crude fell 0.9 percent to $63.14 a barrel in New York and Brent crude fell 0.3 percent to $72.69 a barrel in London.
+Benchmark U.S. crude fell 0.7 percent to $63.26 a barrel in New York and Brent crude added 0.2 percent to $72.98 a barrel in London.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP